 Looking for a way to update your kitchen or bath but want something that stands out with style?
 Replace those worn-out ceramic tiles with a luminous and colorful recycled glass tile backsplash.

-Colors, Shapes, and Sizes
+Glass Tile Colors, Shapes, and Sizes

 Glass tiles for backsplashes are available in just about every color you can imagine.
-They are also made in interesting shapes beyond the typical four inch by four-inch format that "backsplash tile" calls to mind, or the popular subway tile pattern.
+They are also made in interesting shapes beyond the typical 4x4 inch format that backsplash tile calls to mind, or the popular subway tile pattern.

 Think long, slender tiles evocative of a luxurious spa, or vintage round and octagonal mosaic tiles.
 Glass tiles also come in more traditional configurations such as square shapes and decorative edge pieces.
 They are even available in larger sheets for a minimal, uncluttered look.

 Colors of glass tiles for backsplashes range from white and black and everything in between, including natural beiges and greens to bright iridescent blues, purples, and reds.

-Tips for Incorporating Glass Tiles for Backsplashes
+Tips for Installing Glass Backsplashes

 - Choose the backsplash colors after you've selected your other room finishes (unless you plan to base the entire design around the tile).
-That way you can incorporate shades that compliment your wall color or countertop materials.
+That way you can incorporate shades that complement your wall color or countertop materials.

 - If you have a small kitchen or bath, opt for lighter and more transparent tiles, which reflect the most light and will make the space feel larger.